vogievetsky/rj/README.md

 - `--parsable-output` / `-p` and `--raw-output` / `-r`

-  With `--parsable-output` the emmited result will always be pparsable JSON even if a string is emitted.
+  With `--parsable-output` the emitted result will always be parsable JSON even if a string is emitted.
   With `--raw-output`, if the emitted result is a string then it will be written directly to standard output rather than being formatted as a JSON parsable string with quotes.
   `--raw-output` is on by default in rj and `--parsable-output` is on by default in jrj.